swhitley/Boomerang/README.md

 A Workday boomerang integration has three components:
 1. A Workday report (RaaS) to extract data from Workday.
 2. An XSLT file to transform the data into a web service request.
-3. A Workday Studio application that takes the web service request and calls Workday's API to perform a data update.
+3. A Workday Studio or Orchestrate for Integrations application that takes the web service request and calls Workday's API to perform a data update.

-This application, `Boomerang-v2`, is a Workday Studio integration that can be run without any code changes.
+There are two applications in this project, a Workday Studio applcation called, `Boomerang-v2`, and an Orchestrate application called, `Boomerange (O4I)`.
+Both applications can run without any code changes.
 Simply deploy Boomerang and launch a boomerang integration with a report and an XSLT file.

+A few of the advanced features are only available in the Studio version.
+The current version of O4I supports basic options to specify a web service and API version.
+Workday Studio supports templates, custom XSLT and custom reports as parameters in the integration, and document filtering.

+For the Studio version:
 - Boomerang can be run as part of an EIB, or it can be launched as a standalone integration.
 - With the *template* option, no coding is required (no Studio code and no XSLT).
 Boomerang will convert the request template to XSLT and then transform the report document.
 - Messages are logged using multiple output options, including Cloud Logs.

-## Installation
+## Workday Studio Installation
 1. Download the latest clar file from https://github.com/swhitley/Boomerang/releases/latest.
 2. Import the clar file into Workday Studio.
 3. Deploy the integration to your Workday tenant.

+## Orchestrate Installation
+1. Download the latest Boomerang (O4I) zip file from https://github.com/swhitley/Boomerang/releases/latest.
+2. Signon to https://developer.workday.com/ and import the file into a new Orchestrate for Integrations application.
+3. Promote the integration to your Workday tenant.
+4. Create an Integration System using the Orchestrate for Integrations template.
+5. Connect the integration to your Orchestrate application.
+6. Create the launch parameters as documented in Boomerang_(O4I).xlsx.

-## Quick Start
+## Quick Start (Studio version)

 Although an EIB is often used as input, Boomerang can also be run as a standalone app.
 If a RaaS has already been created, and the XSLT document is stored in Workday Drive, follow the instructions below to quickly launch a boomerang integration.